 transition from monogamy to non-monogamy.

-Do you have Polyamory books, links, or other resources you'd recommend?
-Let us know so we can add them to this collection!
 Bisexualityhttp://www.uncharted-worlds.org/bi/ I have found “Jennifer’s Bisexuality Resource Page” to be one of the most

 comprehensive resource sites on bisexuality. http://bisocialnetwork.com This organization works to stop bi-phobia/bi-invisibility.
 Transgender and Transsexualhttp://transparentcy.org Transparentcy gives support and resource to trans-sexual parents and their